2nd Qtr 2018 ; Dividend and Portfolio Update

 · I am quite satisfied with the return of around XIRR=12.4% in two years but I have decided to divest this counter as their aggressive asset acquisitions recently made me worry about the decreasing DPU.

 Added 4 counters into my portfolio as below :

-Other than TREK2000 which is more on speculative and “special event “ kind of investing , the rest of the three I intended to hold it for much longer period.
+Other than TREK2000 which is more on speculative and “special event “ kind of investing, the rest of the three I intended to hold it for a much longer period.

-Bought into Valuetronic in recent price dropped and in view of clean balance sheet , I would like to keep it as dividend stocks as well.
-As for Kingsmen Creative, although the business prospect remain challenging but with quite strong balance sheet , I am hoping for business recovery in mid to long term and have confident on the track record of the management.
-Chuan Hup will be an “asset play” with high cash holding and sometimes could surprise us with special dividend.
+Bought into Valvetronic in recent price dropped and in view of a clean balance sheet, I would like to keep it as dividend stocks as well.
+As for Kingsmen Creative, although the business prospect remains challenging with a quite strong balance sheet, I am hoping for business recovery in mid to long term and have confidence on the track record of the management.
+Chuan Hup will be an “asset play” with high cash holding and sometimes could surprise us with a special dividend.

-Again , as I have highlighted many times , nobody know how these stocks may turn out and is really a game of probability.
+Again, as I have highlighted many times, nobody knows how these stocks may turn out and is really a game of probability.
 If I could hit 75% right (as an armature player) I would be very happy.